datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast02-Reproject-Raster.md

 Notice in the output above that the CRS of `DTM_hillUTMZ18N_HARV` is now UTM.
 However, the extent of the object is different.

 Why do you think this is?

+Note: When you are reprojecting a raster, you are moving it from one "grid" to another.
+Thus you are modifying the data!
+Keep this in mind as you work with raster data. {: .notice2}

+##Assigning Resolution to Raster

 Let's next have a look at the resolution of the two rasters.